AI Assistant Help

 Agent Client Protocol (ACP)

-AI Assistant supports the Agent Client Protocol (ACP), allowing you to connect external AI agents and use them directly in the AI Chat.
-ACP defines a standard communication interface, so any compatible agent can be added and used right away without requiring a custom integration.
+AI Assistant supports the Agent Client Protocol (ACP), allowing you to connect external AI agents and use them in the AI Chat.
+ACP defines a standard communication interface, so any agent that implements the protocol can be added without requiring a custom integration.

 Where to get an agent